Trump Administration Puts 750K Food Stamp Recipients At Risk Of Losing Benefits

 — Dee Davis (@iAmFlyRock) April 7, 2019

 Many experts have come forward to agree that forcing this requirement is going to hurt people more than it helps people.
-Republicans on the other side of the argument, however, argue employment is the key people currently living in poverty need to climb out of it.
+Republicans on the other side of the argument, however, argue that employment is the key people currently living in poverty need to climb out of it.